Newport Beach Wrongful Termination Attorney

 California Employment Counsel, APC: Employment Law Attorneys

-At California Employment Counsel, APC, we are committed to protecting the rights of California workers.
-With decades of experience shared between our attorneys, we understand just how complex employment law issues like wrongful termination can be.
-That is why we offer expert legal representation for all California employees who may be victims of unfair treatment in the workplace.
+That is why we offer skilled legal representation for all California employees who may be victims of unfair treatment in the workplace.
 If you were fired for reasons that you believe were unlawful, do not wait to seek legal representation.
-At California Employment Counsel, APC, we will always put your best interests first and fight to hold your employer accountable.
+At California Employment Counsel, APC, we can put your interests first and work to hold your employer accountable.

 What Is Wrongful Termination?